 Most Common Causes of Orange Peel Skin Texture

 Orange peel skin usually stems from a loss of elasticity in the skin—your skin’s ability to stretch and contract back into place.
 A loss of elasticity can enhance the appearance of large pores, fine lines, and other skin concerns.
-The most common culprits are age and UV radiation1 .
+The most common culprits are age and too much sun exposure1 .

 Orange Peel Skin as a Symptom of More Serious Conditions